kolaoba/alx-system_engineering-devops/0x02-shell_redirections/README.md

 18-letteronly displays lines of ssh folde starting with a letter, caps included 19-AZ replaces al charactes A and c with Z and e respectively 21-reverse reverses its input
+22-users_and_homes lists all ussers and their home directories sorted by users